temporalio/documentation/docs/application-development-guide.md

 <TabItem value="go">

 Structs should be used to define Signals and carry data, as long as the struct is [serializable via the Data Converter](https://pkg.go.dev/go.temporal.io/sdk/converter#CompositeDataConverter.ToPayload).
 The `Receive()` method on the Data Converter decodes the data into the Struct within the Workflow.
-(See the Handle Signal section.)
 Only public fields are serializable.

 ```go